 Many careers in the legal industry lend themselves to freelance work, including lawyers, paralegals, court reporters, legal secretaries, litigation support personnel, legal nurse consultants, and even law students who aren't yet working at a firm.
 Budget-conscious clients, mobile technology, globalization, and changing law firm business models have fueled the growth of legal outsourcing for a wide range of legal services.

 Working from home can be a dream come true for many legal professionals.
 Flexible schedules, better work-life balance, and greater autonomy are several of the top reasons to launch a freelance business.

 Disadvantages of Freelancing

 There are also drawbacks to self-employment, including some degree of isolation, variable workloads, unpredictable income, and lack of employer-paid benefits.

 Law is a highly confidential business, so using remote workers can pose a unique risk to firms.
 Clients' confidential files and information must be emailed or otherwise forwarded to another location away from the office.
 That location may not be state-of-the-art secure, and not all firms are willing to take on this risk.

 The good news is that if you're thinking of taking this route, the costs of maintaining a freelance workforce, at least in part, are often significantly lower than the costs for in-house employees.

 If you're interested in freelancing, the National Association of Freelance Legal Professionals can help.
-NAFLP was created to assist freelancers in optimizing the financial and personal success of their businesses, as well as to raise the profile of freelancing as a career choice that can optimize job satisfaction, business success and work-life balance.
+This association was created to assist freelancers in optimizing the financial and personal success of their businesses, as well as to raise the profile of freelancing as a career choice.